-Besides this information, keep an eye on the employee portal for up-to-date offers focused on well-being.
+Besides this information, keep an eye on the Service portal news page for up-to-date offers focused on well-being.

-- In addition, the Sports Centre also offers medical services such as a dietician, medical fitness and physiotherapy.
-This is an existing and ongoing offer.
+- In addition, the Sports Centre also offers medical services such as a dietician, medical fitness, chair massage and physiotherapy.
+This is an existing and ongoing offer!